 Now for those techies out there, it may be that my iPhone and Google calendar are not ideal mates.
 In the grand scheme of things though, what is important?

-check these guys out What is important is that I have a system that works for how I do things.
+What is important is that I have a system that works for how I do things.

 And the same could be said for you…

 What is important is that YOU have a system that works for YOU?